kevinsogo/compgen/docs/HELP.md

 - Allow running several solutions at once.

+- Add colors for output.
+(Colorama seems cool)

+- Use Python f strings

+- Use bare * for some

 - Add compatibility warning for validators: Don't return 42 since that's the success code for the pc2/kattis format.

 - Allow non-kg formats in `kg kontest`.
 Its entry in `problems` could basically contain the `details.json`, at least those which are required.

+- Interactive editor for seating arrangements. (maybe, kcvajgf.github.io, also maybe vue.js or something.)

+- groupInto -> chunk, as per lodash.
+Also find other things there.

 - Support for stress testing. `kg.stresses`, I guess.